 Again, let’s just use CronJob example from Kubernetes’ document:

 The Job created by CronJob will be named differently with some suffix.
 Get the name first.

-Jobs by hand for the one last time…
+Jobs manually for the one last time

 The following gives you the idea of which